 After Vaudeville died out in the early 1930s, the Great Depression was already in full swing.

-Roxy LaRocca retired about this time to the LaRocca family hometown of Peoria, Illinois, where he started a magazine stand.
+Roxy LaRocca retired at this time to the LaRocca family hometown of Peoria, Illinois, where he started a magazine stand.
+He later became involved in local politics.

 Frank and Rose, Ned and Virginia, moved to LA during the Depression early/mid 1930s.
-See much more of this in the next chapter………
+See much more information about this in the next chapter……..

 Harker had small parts in movies with stars such as Joan Crawford, Ann Sheridan, John Garfield, Bette Davis, Jack Carson, Errol Flynn, Eleanor Parker and more.